- Gartner positions itself as a research entity. However, when compared with real research entities, Gartner does not perform well.

 The Gartner Supply Chain Top 25

-Gartner publishes a “Supply Chain Top 25,” which most people would assume is the twenty-five companies that have the highest-performing supply chains (that is, the highest performance from the metrics normally associated with supply chain management—things like forecast accuracy, inventory turnover, service level, and other similar measures).
+Gartner publishes a “Supply Chain Top 25,” which most people would assume is the twenty-five companies that have the highest-performing supply chains.
+This is, the highest performance from the metrics normally associated with supply chain management.
+These are things like forecast accuracy, inventory turnover, service level, and other similar measures).
 However, upon reading Gartner’s methodology for creating the Supply Chain Top 25, only one of these criterion are used.
 The criterions are instead:

 - Return on Assets (ROA) — Net income / total assets

 - Inventory Turns — Cost of goods sold / inventory

 - Revenue Growth — Change in revenue from prior year

 - Gartner’s Internal Voting

 Two of the criteria that determine the Supply Chain Top 25 do not have anything to do with supply chain at all, but have to do with financial performance!
 However, when I read Gartner’s explanation of the research to media outlets, I found it did not match up with the methodology.
 The quotation below is an example of this.